The Vine Still Finds You

 Simply bear fruit.

-The first fruit I’m called to bear is the fruit of the Spirit.
+And the first fruit we’re invited to bear is the fruit of the Spirit.

 The Quiet Work

-Unlike the big, grand, public “fruit” we tend to seek—status, success, visibility—the fruit of the Spirit is subtle.
-It’s internal.
-It’s the quiet work the Holy Spirit does when we yield to God.
+Unlike the visible, impressive fruit we tend to chase—success, status, applause—the fruit of the Spirit is quiet, internal, steady.
+It is the holy work the Spirit does in us when we yield to God.

-• Someone grabs the last carton of eggs at the store?
+Someone grabs the last carton of eggs?
 Yield to the Spirit.

-• Someone abuses their power or platform?
-Still… yield to the Spirit.
+Someone misuses power or platform?
+Somehow… still yield to the Spirit.

 If it were, everyone would do it.

-Every camel would stroll through the eye of a needle.
+Every camel would walk through the eye of a needle.

 But with God?